-Raising beef with poor practices can damage soils, pollute rivers, and degrade downstream ecosystems (reefs and mangroves for example).
+Raising beef with poor practices can damage soils, cause deforestation, pollute rivers, contribute to climate change and degrade downstream ecosystems (reefs and mangroves for example).

 Take the Great Barrier Reef catchment.
 Seventy-five percent of that area is used for cattle ranching, and there is evidence that the intensity of the industry is increasing erosion, which results in reefs being damaged.
 This further weakens these sensitive ecosystems, which are already under considerable stress from climate change.

 We need to raise cattle in a way that minimises our impact to the environment.
 Many cattle farmers are showing that this is possible.
 For example, when properly managed, grazing can maintain the health of grasslands and support the diversity of species that grow there.
 Done well, this does not mean less income for farmers, but more.
 Beef production can also reduce poverty and contribute to vibrant communities.

 We envision a world where all beef is raised in a way that is environmentally, socially and economically sustainable.
 To do this, we work with input suppliers, producers and buyers (processors and retailers for example) to improve the sustainability of beef production.

 In 2010, we helped establish the Global Roundtable for Sustainable Beef, which brings together more than 70 of the biggest players and specialists in the industry together with civil society represented by NGOs like WWF.

 The goal is to define sustainable beef so that countries, regions, and even specific groups can develop their programmes based on their localized needs to improve the sustainability of their beef production.

 And the good thing is that many have already started on that journey, including: